danelbro/asteroids-sdl/README.md

 SDL_TEST_LIBRARY=OFF
 ```

-It will build with MinGW, but not Cygwin, as it is no longer supported by SDL.
-Using MinGW you should be able to follow the Linux instructions.
+Using MinGW you should be able to build by following the Linux instructions.
+It won't build with Cygwin as it is no longer supported by SDL.